Pipeline pressure control using the Chart block

 using Plots

-At 5 seconds into the simulation, the setpoint pressure increased to 120 kPa.
-The pipeline pressure reached the setpoint pressure at approximately 10 seconds and was around the set threshold 100 Pa.
+At the 5th second of the simulation, the set pressure increased to 120 kPa.
+The pipeline pressure reached the setpoint at about 10 seconds and was in the area of the set threshold 100 Pa.

 Conclusion

-In this example we have demonstrated pressure control in a pipeline using the control logic implemented in the Chart block.
+In this example, we have demonstrated pressure control in the pipeline using the control logic implemented in the Chart block.